openshift/enhancements/enhancements/cluster-logging/api-audit-log-policy.md

   - it breaks down when logs need to be forwarded elsewhere (e.g. Cloudwatch)
   - it scatters and duplicates features in the logging operator rather than improving those features in one place

-Note there is an existing [APIServer.config.openshift.io resource][openshift-config] resource that configures policy based on authenticated groups.
+Note: there is an existing [APIServer.config.openshift.io resource][openshift-config] resource that configures policy based on authenticated groups.
 This is insufficient for some customers:
 - lacks control by _verb_ - the most important filter of all is to remove "read only" events.
 - lacks control for of chatty k8s/openshift services that don't belong to distinct groups.